 Telephonic booking services are provided Monday through Saturday from 9 am to 7 pm, excluding public holidays.

-Numerous travel organizations sell tickets on their website and since everything is online, in less than two minutes you can have the tickets in your inbox.
+Numerous travel websites and apps sell Centre Pompidou tickets, and since everything is online, you can have the tickets in your inbox in a few minutes.

-There are many advantages of buying it online –
+There are three distinct advantages of buying them online –

 1. You can plan your trip depending on ticket availability

 2. You can avoid waiting in the queue at the venue